NateEag/.emacs.d/readme.rst

 Layout
 ======

 bin/ - external programs for use by Emacs extensions like flycheck and tern.
-At present this contains only interpretable source code, no true binaries, so installing system-wide tools like Python and node.js is still necessary.
-Should probably be renamed lib/, with bin/ containing just binaries that reference lib/.
+Mostly just shell script wrappers that pass everything to the actual binaries in lib/, so they work on platforms where symlinks aren't reliable or available.

 elpa/ - elisp packages installed via package.el.
 I keep this under version control so that I can always return to a known-good state if an upgrade has unwanted effects, and so my configuration is less dependent on third-party services.

+lib/ - source and/or scripts for installing third-party programs this config utilizes.
+I don't want actual binaries in here if I can help it, hence the installer scripts.

 githooks/ - a few git hooks to aid in hacking on this config, mostly useful when pushing config changes between multiple machines.